openvinotoolkit/model_server/docs/custom_model_loader.md

         ]

 ### C++ API Interface for custom loader:
-A base class **CustomLoaderInterface** along with interface API is defined in [src/customloaderinterface.hpp](../src/customloaderinterface.hpp)
+A base class **CustomLoaderInterface** along with interface API is defined in [src/customloaderinterface.hpp](https://github.com/openvinotoolkit/model_server/blob/main/src/customloaderinterface.hpp)

-Refer to the this file  for API details.
+Refer to this file  for API details.

 ## Writing a Custom Loader:
-Derive the new custom loader class from base class **"CustomLoaderInterface"** and define all the virtual functions specified.
+Derive the new custom loader class from base class **CustomLoaderInterface** and define all the virtual functions specified.
 The library shall contain a function with name
 **CustomLoaderInterface* createCustomLoader**
 which allocates the new custom loader and return a pointer to the base class.

-An example customloader which reads files and returns required buffers to be loaded is implemented and provided as reference in ** src/example/SampleCustomLoader **
+An example customloader which reads files and returns required buffers to be loaded is implemented and provided as reference in **[src/example/SampleCustomLoader](https://github.com/openvinotoolkit/model_server/blob/main/src/example/SampleCustomLoader)**

 This customloader is build with model server build and available in the docker openvino/model_server-build:latest.
 Either the shared library can be copied from this docker or built using makefile.
 An example Makefile is provided as reference in this directory.